 Am I Eligible?
 I'd Like to Apply

 Neuroleptic malignant syndrome (NMS): NMS is a rare and potentially fatal side effect reported with LATUDA and similar medicines.
-Call your healthcare professional right away if you have high fever; stiff muscles; confusion; changes in pulse, heart rate, or blood pressure; sweating; or muscle pain and weakness.
-Treatment should be stopped if you have NMS.
+Call your doctor right away if you have high fever; stiff muscles; confusion; changes in pulse, heart rate, or blood pressure; sweating; or muscle pain and weakness.
+LATUDA should be stopped if you have NMS.

-High blood sugar: High blood sugar and diabetes have been reported with LATUDA.
-If you have diabetes or risk factors for diabetes, such as being overweight or a family history of diabetes, your blood sugar should be tested at the beginning of and throughout treatment with LATUDA.
+High blood sugar: High blood sugar and diabetes have been reported with LATUDA and medicines like it.
+If you have diabetes or risk factors for diabetes, your blood sugar should be tested at the beginning of and throughout treatment with LATUDA.
 Complications of diabetes can be serious and even life threatening.
 Tell your healthcare provider if you have blood sugar problems or signs of diabetes, such as being thirsty all the time, going to the bathroom a lot, or feeling weak or hungry.

 Weight gain: Some patients may gain weight while taking LATUDA.
-Your healthcare professional should check your weight regularly.
-Talk to your healthcare professional about ways to help control your weight, such as eating a healthy, balanced diet and exercising.
+Your doctor should check your weight regularly.

 Additional Important Warnings

 - LATUDA and medicines like it may raise the levels of prolactin.
-Tell your healthcare professional if you experience a lack of menstrual periods, leaking or enlarged breasts, or impotence.
+Tell your healthcare provider if you experience a lack of menstrual periods, leaking or enlarged breasts, or impotence.

-- Tell your healthcare professional if you have a seizure disorder, have had seizures in the past, or have conditions that increase your risk for seizures.
+- Tell your healthcare provider if you have a seizure disorder, have had seizures in the past, or have conditions that increase your risk for seizures.

-- Tell your healthcare professional if you experience prolonged, abnormal muscle spasm or contraction, which may be signs of a condition called dystonia.
+- Tell your healthcare provider if you experience prolonged, abnormal muscle spasms or contractions, which may be a sign of a condition called dystonia.

 - LATUDA can affect your judgment, thinking, and motor skills.
 You should not drive or operate hazardous machinery until you know how LATUDA affects you.